Find Out

 Laura Grant

-Hi, I’m Laura Grant, Co-Founder of our amazing not-for-profit TIRED Movement (Trying to Improve Racial Equality in Dance) and Shades Dancewear, the pioneering dance brand bringing skin tone dancewear to ALL dancers no matter what their colour or ethnicity.
+Hi, I’m Laura Grant, co-founder of the amazing not-for-profit TIRED Movement (Trying to Improve Racial Equality in Dance) and Shades Dancewear, the pioneering dance brand bringing skin tone dancewear to all dancers.

-As a dancer from the age of 7 and brought up in a diverse community I was fortunate enough to be surrounded by friends of different backgrounds and naively (white privilege!?) believed that everyone was afforded the same opportunities and space as me.
+As a dancer from the age of 7, and brought up in a diverse community, I was fortunate enough to be surrounded by friends from different backgrounds and naively (white privilege!?) believed that everyone was afforded the same opportunities and space as me.

-As I became an adult I learned this wasn’t the case and after working in industry for many years I started working in the charity sector campaigning for education, opportunity and access for all.
+As I became an adult, I learnt this wasn’t the case.
+After working in the industry for many years, I started working in the charity sector campaigning for education, opportunity and access for all.

-As the Co-founder I work with the team, our ambassadors, our volunteers and the sector to raise awareness of our work and ensure that all dancers can embrace their ethnicity.
+As the co-founder, I work with the team, our Ambassadors, our volunteers and the wider sector to raise awareness of our work and ensure that all dancers can embrace their ethnicity and retain their identity.

 Stacey Green

-My name is Stacey Green, the Co-Founder of both the TIRED Movement (Trying to Improve Racial Equality in Dance) and the UK’s new inclusive dancewear brand, Shades Dancewear.
-I am also the Director of well-established dance school, Freedom Dance & Performance and have over 30yrs teaching experience.
+My name is Stacey Green, the co-founder of both the TIRED Movement (Trying to Improve Racial Equality in Dance) and the UK’s new inclusive dancewear brand, Shades Dancewear.
+I am also the Director of the well-established dance school, Freedom Dance & Performance, Nottingham, and have over 30 years dance teaching experience.

 I regularly deliver talks all over the UK, raising awareness about the importance of racial representation in dance education and have supported and empowered hundreds of students to share their voice